dethwing/Wonder-Boy-in-Monster-World---Randomizer/README.md

       Optional Logic : Scale price by region, prevent certain items from appearing.

 3. (Almost) all chests are randomized.
-Exceptions include: Heart Chests, All Money (Except for the left-most water).
-This includes the Bat.
-Total Checks : 30.
+Exceptions include: Heart Chests, Pyramid Money.
+This includes the Bat and Legend Sword.
+Total Checks : 42

       Forced Logic : All chests are different.
 Exception: Elixer and some magic chests duplicate the same item as they are the same items.